 Affected pigeon flocks may experience varying rates of sickness and mortality although high mortalities (most pigeons dying) has occurred.
 Clinical signs associated with APMV-1 in pigeons include lethargy, gastrointestinal and neurological signs.
 Sick birds are lethargic, unable to fly, and may vomit a white tinged fluid with death ensuing after three days.
 Some pigeons do recover but may continue spreading the virus for some weeks thereafter.

-Anyone suspecting disease due to avian paramyxovirus in their pigeons should report the matter to NRE Tas on 03 6165 3777 or the Disease Watch Hotline 1800 675 888.
+Anyone suspecting disease due to avian paramyxovirus in their pigeons should report the matter to NRE Tas on 03 6165 3777 or the Emergency Animal Disease Hotline 1800 675 888.